 Prepare the Dough:

-See our instructions below for how to roll your dough into a perfect square.
+- See our recipe notes below to learn how to roll your dough into a perfect square.

 Fill and Seal the Kiffles:

 - Working as quickly as possible, place a small mound of filling (about 1/2 to 3/4 teaspoon) in the center of each square.
 If the filling flavor you're using is relatively smooth you can spoon it into a small freezer bag, snip off a tiny bottom corner and squeeze the filling onto the squares.
 This works particularly well with the poppy and almond flavors.

 - Lift two opposite corners of the dough over the filling and gently pinch them together.
 Fold that “point” over to one side, moisten the tip of your finger with a bit of water and smooth it down gently on one side of the kiffle.
 This prevent the kiffles from popping open as they bake.

 Note: The various filling flavors spread a bit differently during baking so you may want to fill a few “test” kiffles and bake them to gauge the right amount of filling for each type.

 - Arrange the kiffles 1 inch apart on the parchment lined cookie sheet.
 Bake until barely golden, 12 to 14 minutes.
 Cool on the baking sheet for 1 minute, then carefully transfer the kiffles to cooling racks.

 - Repeat the process with the remaining 3 portions of dough, using different filling flavors if desired.